postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/authoring-your-documentation.md

 ## Documentation links

-You can link to headers within your generated documentation, including the introduction, requests, folders, and responses.
+You can link to headings within your generated documentation, including the introduction, requests, folders, and responses.

 The links are generated from your documentation using IDs.
 To find a link, click the relevant section in the left sidebar and you'll see it in your browser address bar (or right-click and copy the link).
 You can then link directly to doc page sections using this link.